Toward a Material Belief

 21. Ibid., The Sublime Object of Ideology, 34.

 23. Žižek, The Sublime Pbject of Ideology, 39.

 25. William T. Cavanaugh, The Myth of Religious Violence: Secular Ideology and the Roots of Modern Conflict (New York, NY: Oxford University Press, 2009).

 26. Dietrich Bonhoeffer, Ethics (Minneapolis, MN: Fortress Press, 2005), 58.

 27. Charles Taylor, Modern Social Imaginaries (Durham, NC: Duke University Press, 2004), 26.

 28. Smith, Desiring the Kingdom, 70.

-Zachary Thomas Settle currently lives in Nashville, Tennessee, where he will begin the PhD program at Vanderbilt in the Graduate Department of Religion.
-He is the theology editor for The Other Journal, and he has written for the Journal of Cultural and Religious Theory and Christ and Pop Culture.
-He is also the editor, alongside Dr. Taylor Worley, of a forthcoming volume on theology and film, entitled Dreams, Doubt, and Dread: The Spiritual in Film.
+Zachary Thomas Settle currently lives in Nashville, TN, where he is a PhD student at Vanderbilt in the Graduate Department of Religion.
+He is the theology editor for The Other Journal, and he has written for The Journal of Cultural and Religious Theory and Christ and Pop Culture.
+He is also the editor, alongside Dr. Taylor Worley, of a forthcoming volume on theology, phenomenology and film, entitled Dreams, Doubt and Dread: The Spiritual in Film.